 Inside in a non-physically distanced area.
 This is in the sanctuary itself.

 Those who are uncomfortable attending services indoors, take advantage of our drive-in worship!
 I have also make audio recordings of the sermons in a podcast format.
 It is entitled: “Immanuel Cares.”

 For St. Paul Members:

 The council has agreed that members can choose to wear or not wear a mask for indoor worship.
 Please be considerate and polite to your brothers and sisters in Christ.
 We have come to worship.
 May God bless us as we keep that our primary focus.

 Private communion is still offered,

 If you, like some, still desire to receive private communion, I am ready and willing to serve.
 Call my cell (920.632.8632) and set up a time and day.
-We can meet in your home, in the church sanctuary (groups under 10), or even at a picnic table.
+We can meet in your home, my office at church, or in the church sanctuary.